JrobT/flyballers/README.md

 #### Frontend first with Storybook

-Don't know what your data models look like?

-That's more than ok — Redwood integrates Storybook so that you can work on design without worrying about data.
+Redwood integrates Storybook so that you can work on design without worrying about data.

 Mockup, build, and verify your React components, even in complete isolation from the backend: